Remove an I/O Data Cable Assembly

 - Unpack and inspect the connectors of the replacement cable.

-If a guide pin is bent or loose, return the cable and
+Note - If a guide pin is bent or loose, return the cable and order

-Caution - Avoid excessive bending of the cable.
+Caution - Avoid excessive handling of the cable.
 Repeated bending of the cable can break

 - Halt and power down the server.